openshift-evangelists/openshifter/README.md

 Following are instructions required to get OpenShift working on top Google Cloud Platform (GCP).

+First install the [Google Cloud SDK](register for an account in Google Cloud ()) in your local environment.
+Then, get a GCP account if you don't already own one.

-First, you need to get a GCP account and create a project for running OpenShift on it.
+Next, you need to create a project for running OpenShift on it.
-Creating the project can be done using the GCP user interface or via the [`gce/create-project-gce.sh`](gce/create-project-gce.sh) script.
+Creating the project can be done either using the GCP user interface or via the [`gce/create-project-gce.sh`](gce/create-project-gce.sh) script.
 The instructions for using the user interface are not available yet, so the best would be to use the script.

 To run the script, you just need to provide a name and the email registered with your GCP account: